tipharez-allmighty/cocktails_advisor/README.md

 # Cocktails Recommendation App

 This is a FastAPI-based application that provides a chat interface for cocktail recommendations.
-It uses ChromaDB for managing embeddings and metadata.
+It uses ChromaDB for managing embeddings and chat history.

 ## Prerequisites